What Is Al-Anon?

 There are a lot of common questions about Al-Anon and here is some background on the organization.
 According to their literature, the Al-Anon family and organization is of one mind: Each Al-Anon Family Group has but one purpose: to help families of alcoholics.
 We do this by practicing the Twelve Steps of AA ourselves, encouraging and understanding our alcoholic relatives, welcoming and giving comfort to families and friends of alcoholics, and encouraging the professional treatment of alcoholism.
 Al-Anon uses the same twelve steps that alcoholics do as part of support groups like Alcoholics Anonymous (AA).
 Lois W. (Lois Wilson), who founded Al-Anon, was the wife of AA founder Bill W. (Bill Wilson).
 The World Service Office is located in Virginia Beach, Virginia.
 They also have twelve traditions that guide the organization but what are the Do’s and Don’ts of Al-Anon?

 Addiction can take a heavy toll on both substance abusers and their relatives and friends.
 Thankfully there are support groups for people who have their lives affected by alcoholics.
 Alanon and Alateen (also often seen as Al-Anon or Al-Anon)) are two organizations that help people with loved ones who are struggling with alcohol use disorders.
 The person with alcohol addiction in someone’s life is often ignorant of the damage they are doing.
 People with drug and alcohol issues often lose track of how wrong things are going in their lives as their substance abuse progresses.
-The alcohol abuser can also be very dismissive of the issues, explaining that instances of binge drinking are just their way to unwind and have a good time and they don’t need professional treatment.
+The alcohol abuser can also be very dismissive of the issues, explaining that instances of binge drinking are just their way to unwind and have a good time and they don’t need professional addiction treatment.
 Alcoholics and drug abusers often defensively claim that they are only impacting themselves and should be able to do whatever they want with their own life.

 This is where the benefits of Alanon and Alateen meetings and support come into the picture.
 Alateen and Al-Anon family meetings are designed to give the people close to alcohol abusers and drug abusers a safe place to go and be heard and to find ways of coping with drug and alcohol issues and hopefully assist their loved ones to get the care they need.